lynnpye/sl_triggers/extern/libraries/sexlab/sl_triggers_function_library_sexlab.md

 **Description**

-Returns true if the specified actor is in a SexLab scene, false otherwise
+Returns: bool: true if the specified actor is in a SexLab scene, false otherwise

 **Parameters**

-    actor: target Actor
+    Form: actor: target Actor

 **Example**